Mining Action Group of the Upper Peninsula Environmental Coalition

 - Gail Griffith *

 - Ron Henriksen *

 - Diane White Husic

-Steve received a B.S. degree in Ecology from the University of Wisconsin-Oshkosh, and an M.S. in Biology from the University of Minnesota Duluth.
+Steve has nearly 20 years of experience as a field botanist in the northwoods.
+He received a B.S. in Ecology from the University of Wisconsin-Oshkosh and an M.S. in Biology from the University of Minnesota Duluth.
 His M.S. project involved the study of an invasive Eurasian plant, which had spread from a former resort site to cover an entire hillside near the shore of Basswood Lake in the Boundary Waters Canoe Area Wilderness.
-He has nearly 20 years of experience as a field botanist.
-A resident of Gogebic County since 1990, Steve enjoys being out in the woods and wetlands, as well as gardening, fishing, snowshoeing and trying to keep his two old VW diesels running.
+A Gogebic County resident since 1990, Steve enjoys being out in the woods and wetlands, as well as gardening, fishing, snowshoeing, canoeing and trying to keep his two old VW diesels running.

 An emeritus professor of History at Northern Michigan University in Marquette, Michigan, Jon has traveled widely and lived in Hong Kong, Taiwan, and China while researching and teaching modern Chinese history, third world history, historiography, and Finnish immigration.
 A Fin-Yooper, he joined the Save the Wild U.P.
 Board in 2007 with an interest in bridging our rich labor history with our current fight protecting our communities and environment.
 He shares a second home on a mountain farm in Austria with his wife of 45+ years and their two sons, and three grandchildren.

 Mining Action Group — 2017 Fellow

 Nathan Frischkorn | Marquette, Mich.